ninjakaib/hardware-accelerators/README.md

 ## Q2 Checkpoint

+For evaluation of our code, please look primarily at our `./hardware_accelerators` and `./tests` folders.
+Within those, we have some of our migrated code from Q1 in addition to some new features we've added -- namely, the systolic array, ONNX hardware simulation, and accumulators logic.

 The PyRTL portion of our Quarter 2 project code had a few major implementations:

 - An accumulator, which we initialize and simulate in our pytest